Analysis | Junking Harvard’s Legacy Admissions Would Be Just a Baby Step

 The second is that, for all their vaunted commitment to diversity and social justice, Ivy-Plus colleges are machines for perpetuating — or perhaps amplifying — class privilege.
 One in six students at Ivy League schools has parents in the top 1% of the income distribution.
 This is not just because the children of the rich are more likely to apply to elite colleges.
 Nor is it because the children of the rich have higher academic scores than middle class applicants: Children from the top 1% of the income distribution (more than $611,000) are 55% more likely to secure admission than a typical middle-class applicant with the same SAT or ACT scores, and children from the top 0.1 percent are more than twice as likely to get in.
 It is because elite colleges deliberately discriminate in favor of the rich.

 The economists point to three mechanisms that perpetuate such discrimination: the preferences given to the children of alumni, to private schools that specialize in producing strong non-academic credentials, and to athletes.
 Legacy students from families in the top 1% are five times as likely to be admitted as the average applicant with similar test scores.
-This adds to other damning data on the subject: Evidence submitted by the plaintiffs in the affirmative action case reveals that 34% of legacy applicants were admitted to Harvard compared with 6% of non-legacies, while an Associated Press review of the practice revealed that prominent universities such as Cornell, Dartmouth, Notre Dame and the University of Southern California have more legacy students than black students.
+This adds to other damning data on the subject: Evidence submitted by the plaintiffs in the affirmative action case reveals that 34% of legacy applicants were admitted to Harvard compared with 6% of non-legacies; last year, an Associated Press review found that “legacy students outnumbered Black students in freshman classes at four schools: Notre Dame, Cornell, Dartmouth and the University of Southern California.”

 Applicants from private schools (such as Phillips Academy and Choate Rosemary Hall) are more than twice as likely to be admitted as those who attend public high schools with the same test results.
 This is largely because such private schools are so good at burnishing CVs with extra-curricular activities, flowery letters of recommendation and judicious phone calls.